BeamMW/android-wallet/README.md

 * Superior scalability through compact blockchain size - using the “cut-through” feature of Mimblewimble makes the BEAM blockchain orders of magnitude smaller than any other blockchain implementation.
 * BEAM supports many transaction types such as escrow transactions, time locked transactions, atomic swaps and more.

-Known limitation:

-* Restore flow is not implemented on mobile, yet the funds can be restored from the desktop wallet using the same seed the mobile wallet was created with

 # Roadmap
 - February-March 2019    : Tesnet Betas